 NOTE: Any module returned under warranty must include the trigger plate, note of explanation of failure & be accompanied by a dated bill of sale.
-If out of warranty a \$25.00 Charge to cover testing, shipping & handling should accompany the return and COD charge will be added.
+If out of warranty a \$21.00 Charge to cover testing, shipping & handling should accompany the return or a COD charge will be added.